mkonicek/wasm/upstream/emscripten/tests/snow/README.md

 Open the generated single page app: http://localhost:5000/snow

-The app will make an XHR request to fetch `snow.wasm`, and run it.
+The app will fetch and run `snow.wasm`.

 Try clicking different points on the canvas to create something interesting.
 Here is an example: